 Your Smartphone Has Hijacked Your Life.
 Smartphones put the world at your fingertips.

 With a seemingly endless supply of apps, you can get a date, scout out the best restaurant in town, and pull up the fastest route to the dinner table, all in a matter of seconds.
 The services behind apps like these seek to give you the best experience, tailored to your specific tastes.
+But are they reducing our experiences to ones dictated by algorithms?
 Paul Virilio : Penser la vitesse (02-12-2012) [Arte] Paul Virilio : Le critique de la vitesse.
 Urbaniste et philosophe, il est devenu un penseur clé pour comprendre notre monde épris de technologie et d'immédiateté Curieux bonhomme, en vérité, mais auteur aussi rare que précieux.